MG Software.

 4. WordPress

 The most widely used CMS in the world powering over 40% of all websites.
-WordPress offers a massive ecosystem of themes and plugins suitable for everything from simple blogs to complex websites.
-With its REST API it can also function as a headless CMS.
+WordPress offers a massive ecosystem of thousands of themes and 60,000+ plugins suitable for everything from simple blogs to complex business websites.
+The Gutenberg block editor provides a visual editing experience.
+With the REST API and WPGraphQL plugin WordPress can also function as a headless CMS.
+The software is free; hosting starts from $5 per month.

 Pros